Philosophy, Therapy & Creativity.

 Zen Questions – Taigen Dan Leighton

-Location: Anstey Hall, Maris Lane, Cambridge CB2 9LG
+Location: The Library at Anstey Hall, Cambridge CB2 9LG

 The workshops will take place in the library of Anstey Hall, a former country house built in the 17th century.
 It is a Grade 1 listed mansion at the edge of Trumpington, on a quiet lane, a mile from Grantchester.
 For further information click here…